-The terminal in our example is a standard terminal controlled by the NSHS or FOCUS screen handling system.
+The terminal in our example is a standard terminal controlled by the NSHS or FOCUSscreen handling system.
 The first time SIGNON is started, it will reserve the terminal.
 After that it will call NSHS or FOCUS routines to display a picture asking the user to enter his name, and then wait for an answer in the NSHS or FOCUS input routine.

 To start the transaction, the user will enter his name on the terminal and press the return key.
 SIGNON will be started up with the reply in the input data area.
 It will check the user's identification and perhaps whether that user is allowed to use that particular terminal.
 SIGNON may then ask for a password, again using NSHS or FOCUS routines.
-When this has been checked, SIGNON will switch to SELECT, using the switch-application TSR.
-SELECT will display the user's master menu and wait for the user to enter the number of the entry he wants.
-This may result in displaying a sub-menu, going back to SIGNON or switching to a user application.
+When this has been checked, SIGNON will display the user-subsystem name and wait for an answer.
+This will result in a switch to SELECT.
+SELECT will display the user's master menu and wait for the user to enter the number of the entry he sub-menu, going back to SIGNON or switching to a user application.
 If it is the latter, the transaction has been started.